denten-books/plain-text/1-chapter.md

 position, but I would like to argue here that the connection between computing and calculation is but a piece of a larger story.
-The personal computer governing the production of textuality today emerged from an amalgamation of automated devices: among them the telegraph, the typewriter, and the calculator.
+The personal computer governing the production of textuality today emerged from an amalgamation of automated equipment: among them the telegraph, the typewriter, and the calculator.
 Add to that list the loom, the music box, the radio, and the film camera [^ln1-ceruzzi].
 Each of these these machines left an imprint on the structure of our everyday engagement with computational devices.